Speaker / Host

-He undertakes a wide range of corporate work including hosting major industry and medical conferences, seminars and award ceremonies, He also chairing question time sessions, debates and media briefings, as well as giving entertaining after dinner - and lunchtime – speeches.
+Nicholas undertakes a wide range of corporate work including hosting major industry and medical conferences, seminars and award ceremonies.
+He also chairs question time sessions, debates and media briefings, as well as giving entertaining after dinner – and lunchtime – speeches.

 Beginning his journalistic career on the Surrey Mirror in 1964 aged 17 Nicholas moved to Fleet Street in 1968 to work for the Evening Standard.
 Subsequently he joined The Daily Telegraph before spending seven years with the Financial Times.
 Furthermore, he joined the magazine Now in 1979 firstly as Deputy Business Editor then Business Editor.

 Switching to television reporting Nicholas joined the BBC in the north of England.
 There he covered general and industrial stories for both regional and national news and current affairs programmes.

 Owen moved to ITN in 1984, as Channel 4 News‘ Business and Economics Correspondent.
 During the First Gulf War he presented the highly acclaimed Midnight Special Programmes when they were launched on Channel 4.
 He also anchored The Parliament Programme, Channel 4’s first daytime political series.
 Between 1991-1994, he co-presented the ITN Lunchtime News.

 From 1994 to April 2000 Owen was Royal Correspondent for ITV News.
 He played a major role in reporting on the death and Funeral of Diana, Princess of Wales.
 He compiled a book on her life entitled Diana – The People’s Princess.
 Throughout this period, he was a regular presenter of weekend news bulletins on ITN, as well as a relief presenter for both the Lunchtime and Early Evening bulletins.